-Alberta Pulse has print resources and recipe sheets available free of charge for educators, dietitians, and home cooks.
+Alberta Pulse Growers have print resources and recipe sheets available free of charge for educators, dietitians, and home cooks.
 Order yours today!

 A two-sided sheet with suggestions about how to incorporate canned pulses into your diet regularly.
 Includes tips for rinsing and pureeing pulses.